The Friedmann-Lemaitre-Robertson-Walker Big Bang singularities are well behaved: The main ideas

 \subsection{Degenerate warped product and singularities}

-The mathematics of General Relativity is a branch of differential geometry, called \textit{{\semiriem} (or pseudo-Riemannian) geometry} (see \eg \cite{ONe83}).
+The mathematics of General Relativity is a branch of differential geometry, called {\em {\semiriem} (or pseudo-Riemannian) geometry} (see \eg \cite{ONe83}).
 It is a generalization of the Riemannian geometry, to the case when the metric tensor is still {\nondeg}, but its signature is not positive.
 In this geometric framework are defined notions like contraction, Levi-Civita connection, covariant derivative, Riemann curvature, Ricci tensor, scalar curvature, Einstein tensor.
 These are the main ingredients of the theory of General Relativity \cite{HE95,ONe83,Wal84}.

-The problem with the singularities is that there, these main ingredients can't be defined, or become infinite.
+The problem is that at singularities these main ingredients can't be defined, or become infinite.
 The perfection of {\semiriem} geometry is broken there, and by this, it is usually concluded that the same happens with General Relativity.

 In \cite{Sto11a} we introduced a way to extend {\semiriem} geometry to the degenerate case.
-There is a previous approach \cite{Kup87b,Kup96}, which works for metric of constant signature.
+There is a previous approach \cite{Kup87b,Kup96}, which works for metric of constant signature, and relies on objects that are not invariant.
 Our need was to have a theory valid for variable signature (because the metric changes from being {\nondeg} to being degenerate), and which in addition allows us to define the Riemann, Ricci and scalar curvatures in an invariant way, and something like the covariant derivative for the differential forms and tensor fields which are of use in General Relativity.
-After developing this theory, introduced in \cite{Sto11a,Sto11d}, we generalized the notion of warped product to the degenerate case, providing by this a way to construct useful examples of singularities of this nice behaved kind \cite{Sto11b}.
+After developing this theory, introduced in \cite{Sto11a}, we generalized the notion of warped product to the degenerate case, providing by this a way to construct useful examples of singularities of this well behaved kind \cite{Sto11b}.

 From the mathematics of degenerate warped products it followed that a warped product like that involved in a {\FLRW} metric (equation \ref{eq_flrw_metric}) has only singularities which are well behaved, and which allow the extension of General Relativity to those points.
-At these singularities, the Riemann curvature tensor $R_{abcd}$ is not degenerate, and it is smooth if $a$ is smooth.
+At these singularities, the Riemann curvature tensor $R_{abcd}$ is not singular, and it is smooth if $a$ is smooth.
 The Einstein equation can be replaced by a densitized version, which allows the continuation to the singular points and avoids the infinities.